 Because they are rooted in restriction, recovery from an eating disorder requires food.

 Just like an antibiotic that must be taken regularly until an infection is completely gone, food is the medicine required to heal a disordered relationship with food.
 But, eating disorders affect our thought processes, our perceptions, and our ability to think clearly.

 Our brains do not function optimally when we are malnourished.

 For someone stuck in the throes of an eating disorder, the very thing that terrifies them most is the thing they must consume to get better.
 Over, and over, and over again, it takes eating food in order to heal.
-Learning to allow in food WITHOUT judgement is key to reaching and sustaining recovery for any person in any shaped body.
+Learning to allow in food WITHOUT judgement is key to reaching and sustaining recovery for anyone in any shaped body.

 Battle Against Culture

-Unfortunately we live in a culture that makes this so hard because it demonizes fat and irrationally attaches moral value to the size of our bodies and the food on our plates.
+Unfortunately we live in a culture that makes this so hard.
+Because it demonizes fat and irrationally attaches moral value to the size of our bodies and the food on our plates.
 While eating disorders are complicated with multiple contributing factors, our fatphobic culture provides the fertile soil for them to flourish.